KULL-Centre/DEERpredict/README.md

 Overview
 --------

-A package for double electron-electron resonance (DEER), paramagnetic relaxation enhancement (PRE) and Förster resonance energy transfer (FRET) prediction from molecular dynamics ensembles.
+A package for double electron-electron resonance (DEER) and paramagnetic relaxation enhancement (PRE) predictions from molecular dynamics ensembles.
 Can be installed with pip.

 Installation / Usage
 --------------------